-Schools don’t provide much or any personal finance education.
-It’s up to us to teach children about money.
-If there is a child in your life, every opportunity to buy them a gift is an opportunity to teach them about personal finance.
-And all of these gifts are just a visit to Amazon away.
+Schools don’t provide much or any personal finance education, especially at a young age.
+So it’s up to us to teach children about money.
+If there is a child in your life, every opportunity to buy them a gift is an opportunity to inspire saving, investing, and entrepreneurship.
+From saving to investing, some money gift ideas will make learning about finance fun.

 A Piggy Bank